Alcibiades-Capital/valorem-website/site/_docs/2022-03-28-what-is-valorem.md

 The Valorem protocol enables writing covered call and covered put, physically settled, options.
-All written options are fully collateralized against an ERC-20 underlying asset and exercised with an ERC-20 exercise asset using a VRF random number per unique option type for fair settlement.
+All written options are fully collateralized against an ERC-20 underlying asset and exercised with an ERC-20 exercise asset using a deterministic algorithm based on the option hash for fair settlement.

 Options contracts are issued as fungible ERC-1155 tokens, herein referred to as